‘Never let a day pass’ without giving thanks

-A few years ago, then Troy City Council President Johnny Witherington paused at the end of a council meeting, reflecting before he began his comments:
+A year ago, Troy City Council President Johnny Witherington paused at the end of a council meeting, reflecting before he began his comments:

 “It was September of the year 1720.
 A small ship called the Mayflower left England carrying 102 passengers.
 They were seeking a new home where they could freely practice their faith.
 They held firmly the hope for prosperity and land ownership in the New World.